 In Jacksonville, emergencies may likely be due to severe weather events like hurricanes or even tornadoes.
 Jacksonville Connect is a direct emergency messaging system that is a free service for Citizens.
-Messages received will include information about hurricanes, fires, loss of power, water outages and other official government messages that directly affect those living in the Jacksonville area.
+Messages received will include information about hurricanes, fires, loss of power, water outages and other important messages from your local government that directly affect those living in the Jacksonville area.

-Sign up online with Jacksonville Connect before an emergency situation occurs.
-The City does not share your information.
+Sign up now with Jacksonville Connect before an emergency situation occurs.
+The service is free and does not share your information with other parties.

 Following a natural disaster or other emergency event, local officials and relief workers will be on the scene, but they may not be able to reach everyone immediately.
 Basic services such as electricity, gas, water, sewage treatment, and telephones may be cut off for several days or longer.
 Having your own food, water, and medical supplies in sufficient quantity to last for at least three days is a good way to be prepared for any emergency.